FIB History

 FINALLY – THE BIRTH OF THE INTERNATIONAL BANDY FEDERATION!

-At 10.20 on 12 February 1955 – The moment of birth for the International Bandy Federation.
+The time was 10.20 on 12 February 1955 – The birth of the International Bandy Federation.
 The place was Hotel Malmen in Stockholm.
 Extracts from the minutes kept at the International Bandy Conference in Stockholm.

 The conference delegates